bids-standard/stats-models/specification/intro.md

 ### Why?

-The representation of neuroimaging statistical models in a formal, machine readable format has several benefits.
-First, although much progress has been made in standardizing and automating neuroimaging pre-processing pipelines, model fitting typically requires a high degree of flexibility, resultingfor in heterogeneous analysis scripts that are often not **reproducible**.
-Upon publication, neuroimaging models are typically verbally described, making it difficult if not impossible to reproduce analyses from published studies.
-Even when analysis scripts are shared, they often lack **transparency**, making it difficult for other researchers to interpret the key modeling decisions, and apply the same model to a different dataset.
+Although progress has been made in standardizing neuroimaging pipelines, model fitting requires a high degree of flexibility, resulting in heterogeneous scripts that are often not **reproducible**.
+Upon publication, models are often verbally described, making it difficult to reproduce analyses from published studies.
+Even when analysis scripts are shared, they often lack **transparency**, making it difficult for other researchers to interpret and apply the same model to a different dataset.

-Without a common machine-readable format for statistical models, it is difficult to **automate and standardize** statistical modeling in neuroimaging.
-In addition to costing time-limited researchers substantial effort, user-generated modeling scripts are often not **interoperable**, making it difficult to interface outputs with downstream pipelines.
-Finally, since such scripts are typically tied to specific analysis software, it is difficult to test the effects of software and computational environments on the final results.

-Altogether, these factors are significant barriers to increasing the **reproducibility and generalizability** of neuroimaging results, and we believe that we can make progress by promoting the formal specification of neuroimaging analysis models.
+*BIDS Stats Models* aims to facilitate the development **automated and standardized** neuroimaging model fitting pipelines, encouraging **reproducible and generalizable scientific** practice.
+In addition, by promoting the development of an ecosystem of easy to use and **interoperable** tools, BSM aims to facilitate the process of building and fitting statistical models on neuroimaging data.

 ### Scope and limitations